Rule Change: Open

 On 2 July 2020 the Australian Energy Market Commission (AEMC) initiated a rule change request from Infigen Energy seeking to introduce an operating reserve market in the national electricity market (NEM) to help respond to unexpected changes in supply and demand.

-This rule change request is being considered as part of a wider Commission work program on system services looking at new ways to deliver system services as the power system evolves.
+This rule change request is also being considered as part of a wider Commission work program looking at new ways to deliver system services as the power system evolves.
 This work program dovetailed with the Energy Security Board’s post-2025 market design project workstream on essential system services.